mohammad-javaher/mohammad-javaher.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## 🎯 A self-taught AI enthusiast passionate about building intelligent systems to solve real-world problems in:

 - 🤖 **Machine Learning** & **Deep Learning**
 - 📈 **Data Analysis** using real, uncleaned datasets